TomLany/NOAA-Weather-Grabber/readme.md

 If you'd prefer to use Celsius, you could change `temp_f` to `temp_c` in weather.php on approximately line 111.

 #### `$weather_imgCode;`
 This script outputs a weather image code.
 It does not include weather images.
-The images NOAA uses (which have corresponding file names) are here: [http://w1.weather.gov/xml/current_obs/weather.php])http://w1.weather.gov/xml/current_obs/weather.php).
+The images NOAA uses (which have corresponding file names)[are located here on their website](http://w1.weather.gov/xml/current_obs/weather.php).

 #### `$weather_feedUpdatedAt;`
 This indicates the time NOAA's feed says the weather information was updated.
 Note this is NOT the time the data was cached locally (which is likely to be a more recent time).